mpelletier0691-byte/helgrind-field-forge/README.md

 # **Helgrind ᛬ Ásvættir Field Forge**
 ---

-Norse-themed (Hel realm) optimization UI for field developers working away from HQ — tuned for ThinkPad T490, Cursor IDE, and isolated project environments.
+Norse-themed optimization UI for field developers working away from HQ — tuned for ThinkPad T490, Cursor IDE, and isolated project environments.
 Helgrind is a local device-control and optimization console that applies durable OS-level tuning without any cloud services or background daemons.

 ---